git-commit by aiskillstore

 - **ALWAYS** review staged changes before committing

-- **ALWAYS** commit per feature unit, not per file
+- **ALWAYS** commit per task/request (one commit), not per file or per change-type; combine when in doubt

 - **ALWAYS** write result-oriented messages (final changes only)